jhunt/n7/DESIGN.md

 more to produce object code.

-The `linker` takes the individual units of compilation produced by the `assembler` and stitches them together into a single executable image, performing any necessary backpatching.
+The `linker` takes the individual units of compilation produced by the `assembler` stage(s) and stitches them together into a single executable image, performing any necessary backpatching.
+Note that there may be multiple inputs to the linker, from different runs of the compiler pipeline up through the `assembler`.

 Interpreter Pipeline
 --------------------